Measuring growth and convergence at the mesoscale: Discussion

 These findings are subject to limitations that bound the conclusions we can draw.
 The analysis is restricted to functional urban areas; rural regions—where structural transformation, market access, and agricultural productivity constraints may generate different dynamics—remain outside the dataset, and the absence of poverty traps at the urban scale does not imply their absence elsewhere.
-Capabilities are measured at the national level, so FUAs inherit country-level ECI values that obscure within-country variation in productive structures; subnational capability metrics would sharpen the analysis considerably.
-The evidence is descriptive rather than causal: capabilities predict regime membership, but whether they cause it—and through what channels—remains open.
+The evidence is descriptive rather than causal.
 Finally, GDP is proxied via calibrated nighttime-lights data, introducing measurement error that validation against subnational accounts could address.\\